Writing .info files (Drupal 7.x)

 The .info file should have the same name as the .module file and reside in the same directory.
 For example, if your module is named example.module then your .info file should be named example.info.

-This file is in standard .ini file format, which places items in key/value pairs separated by an equal sign.
-You may include the value in quotes.
+This file is in standard .ini file format, which defines properties in key/value pairs separated by an equals sign (key = value).
+You may use quotation marks to wrap the value.
 Quoted values may contain newlines.

-The .info file can contain the following fields:
+The .info file can contain the following properties:

 name (Required)